Table of contents

 - Quantitative PCR (qPCR) includes a fluorescent quantification step after each amplification cycle.
 Once fluorescence intensity rises above background, the detectable level proportionally corresponds to the initial number of template DNA molecules in the sample.
 A standard curve allows the determination of the absolute quantity of target virus DNA or transcribed RNA10.

 - Loop-mediated Amplification (LAMP) assay is a thermostable amplification reaction at 65ºC.
 Unlike PCR, it does not rely on temperature cycling, and can be hence measured in real-time in a microplate reader with periodic shaking.
+This is demonstrated by the example of SARS-CoV-2 in the application note LAMP assay for detecting SARS-CoV-2 RNA using an absorbance-based colorimetric readout.
 The assay can be colorimetric or fluorescent.
 Compared to PCR, this approach has speed and cost advantages.
 In addition, it is highly automatable, making it one of the best virus assays for rapid diagnosis11.

 NAATs are very useful in virus detection.
 However, they can neither assess its ability to replicate and infect cells, nor detect past infections or acquired immunity.
 To achieve these answers, quantitative infectivity and serological tests are required.

 Virus quantification is crucial for research and for production of vaccines, viral antigens, viral recombinant proteins, or antiviral agents.
 Quantitative infectivity assays determine the capability to enter the cell and utilise its molecular replication machinery.
 Virus infectivity assays estimate the virus concentration and can be performed in cell culture or using egg infection.
 In cell culture, a titration of virus is applied to a constant number of cells and given time to invade and replicate.
 Infectivity is then quantified using a variety of virus assays.